andjelx/bridgectl/README.md

 # Tableau BridgeCTL
-BridgeCTL is a Tableau Bridge utility to run, monitor, and troubleshoot bridge agents.

-Bridgectl is designed to run on Linux, Windows and Mac.
+BridgeCTL is a utility to run, monitor, and troubleshoot Tableau Bridge agents.
+BridgeCTL runs on Linux, Windows and Mac.

 ### Setup
 BridgeCTL is easy to install.
 Just download and run the bridgectl_setup.py script using the following commands:
 ```
-# 1) Download
 curl -L https://github.com/tableau/bridgectl/releases/download/setup/bridgectl_setup.py --output bridgectl_setup.py
-# 2) Run
 python bridgectl_setup.py
 ```
 Note python 3.10 or greater is required.
-Please use the appropriate command to run the setup script, for example instead of "python" you may need to use "python3" or "python3.11"
+Please use the appropriate command to run the setup script, for example instead of "python" you may need to use "python3" or "python3.11".
+BridgeCTL The setup script will create a folder "bridgectl" and unzip the utility into this folder.

 ### Requirements
 - Python >= 3.10